 - Always use UTF-8 characters for namespace names, kind names, property names, and custom key names.
-Non-UTF-8 characters used in these names can interfere with Cloud Datastore functionality.
+Non-UTF-8 characters used in these names can interfere with Datastore mode functionality.
 For example, a non-UTF-8 character in a property name can prevent creation of an index that uses the property.

 - Do not use a forward slash (